PawseySC/hpc-container-training/_episodes/11-containers-intro.md

 ### Terminology

 An **image** is a file (or set of files) that contains the application and all its dependencies, libraries, run-time systems, etc. required to run.
-You can copy images around, upload them, download them etc. **what do you mean by set of files? can an image be multiple files?*
+You can copy images around, upload them, download them etc.

 A **container** is an instantiation of an image.
 That is, it's a process in execution that got spawned out of an image.
-You can run multiple containers from the same image, much like you might run the same application with different options or arguments. **I'm a bit confused by this analogy... do you mean you can run multiple instances similtaneously, and how does that relate to running an application?**
+You can run multiple containers from the same image, much like you might run the same application with different options or arguments.

 In abstract, an image corresponds to a file, whereas a container corresponds to a process.